marcops/dftm_module/README.md

 It contains a Dynamic Fault Tolerance Module, Sdram controller and a small memory ram example.
 ![alt tag](docs/dftm.jpg)

 All the designs are written in MyHDL which is a HDL written in Python.
 Details and manual to use MyHDL can be found on http://myhdl.org/
-This version is based on source at https://github.com/udara28/SDRAM_Controller
 ## Pre-requirements ##

 * Python 3